Mount Anville Secondary School

 Mount Anville Secondary School is a Roman Catholic, voluntary all-girls post-primary school in Goatstown, a suburb of Dublin, in Ireland.
 It was originally an all-boarding school, but due to decreased demand for such schools has since become a day school.
 It has approximately 659 students, and is attached to Mount Anville Montessori Junior School and Mount Anville Convent.

 It was established in 1853 by nuns of the Society of the Sacred Heart in the former home of William Dargan, an influential railway tycoon.

 In 1967, the community and school of the Sacred Heart at 18 Lower Leeson Street were subsumed by the school which had earlier moved from Harcourt Street in 1879.

 Mount Anville was once situated in north Dublin.

-Grounds

-The school has its own chapel, featuring a stained-glass window by Irish artist Harry Clarke.
-The school also has sporting facilities, including a large sports hall, three astroturf playing pitches and tennis courts.